Marnack/classic_coaches/README.md

 # Classic Coaches

-This mod is an extension for [Advanced Trains](https://content.minetest.net/packages/orwell/advtrains/) that adds a set of four intercity style passenger wagons, all of which have liveries that can be customized in-game by their owning players.
+This mod is an extension for [Advanced Trains](https://content.minetest.net/packages/orwell/advtrains/) that adds a set of four intercity style passenger wagons as well as a bistro wagon, all of which have liveries that can be customized in-game by their owning players.

 ![](screenshot.png)